Town Plans

 What is the process for town plan approval by TRORC?

 Per 24 VSA section 4350(A), a municipality may request regional approval of their town plan by the Regional Commission.
-When requested by the Selectboard, TRORC review’s the town plan to determine if the document is consistent with the State’s planning goals, the Regional Plan and the approved plans of other municipalities in the region.
+When requested by the Selectboard, TRORC reviews the town plan to determine if the document is consistent with the State’s planning goals, the Regional Plan and the approved plans of other municipalities in the region.
 It is best to ask us for an informal review prior to plan adoption in case there are areas that need to be fixed.

 Per 24 VSA section 4352, towns may also request a simultaneous regional determination of energy compliance by TRORC, which reviews the plan under a set of guidelines for energy planning.
-Please see our town plan approval page for more information.

 Regional Plan